cidicles/shades/README.md

 # Shades

-Dead simple way to create and manage custom objects and shaders and effects for threejs using webpack.
+Dead simple way to create and manage custom objects, shaders and effects for threejs using webpack.

 Contains: